 The student will understand the relationship between physical fitness, physical performance, injury prevention, and nutritional intake.
-The student will develop an understanding of how to improve physical performance through proper utilization of food, how to identify improper eating habits, the effects of food supplements, techniques and effectiveness of carbohydrate loading, and the construction of a pre-event meal.
+The student will understand how to conduct a nutritional analysis and how to evaluate various diets to provide appropriate dietary recommendations.
+The student will develop an understanding of how to improve physical performance and overall health through proper utilization of food, how to identify improper eating habits, the effects of food supplements, techniques and effectiveness of carbohydrate loading, and the construction of pre-event and post-event meals.